Adjunct Professor Shelley Nowlan

 Associate Professor John Allan

-Associate Professor John Allan is the Executive Director of the Mental Health Alcohol and other Drugs Branch in the Department of Health and leads the state-wide development, delivery and enhancement of the specialist areas of mental health and alcohol and other drugs treatment in Queensland.
-John has previously been Chief Psychiatrist in both Queensland and New South Wales.
+John is the Executive Director of Mental Health Alcohol and other Drugs Branch in the Department of Health and leads the state-wide development, delivery and enhancement of the specialist areas of mental health and alcohol and other drugs treatment in Queensland.
+He has previously been Chief Psychiatrist in both Queensland and New South Wales.
 He spent twenty years working in North Queensland where he developed a wide range of new mental health services.
-He is highly experienced in government policy, mental health legislation and service development.
+He is highly experienced in clinical practice, leadership, government policy, mental health legislation and service development.

-John’s clinical interests include the mental health and wellbeing of Aboriginal and Torres Strait Islander people and care for those with serious mental illness in community settings.
-His current research and policy interests focus on national mental health reform, clinical service standards, seclusion and restraint reduction, recovery oriented practice, insight into schizophrenia, rural and remote mental health, carer and consumer involvement and smoking reduction strategies.
-He recently led the introduction of the new Queensland Mental Health Act 2016.
+His clinical interests include the mental health and wellbeing of Aboriginal and Torres Strait Islander people and comprehensive care for those with serious mental illness.
+His current research and policy interests focus on mental health reform, clinical service improvement, reduction in restrictive practices, human rights, recovery-oriented practice and smoking reduction strategies.

 Kirstine Sketcher-Baker is the Executive Director of the Patient Safety and Quality Improvement Service and is responsible for monitoring and supporting Hospital and Health Services to minimise patient harm, reduce unwarranted variation in health care and achieve high-quality patient-centred care.
 Kirstine has a statistical background with a longstanding interest in monitoring patient safety and quality of care in hospitals.